mindspore-ai/docs/tutorials/experts/source_en/infer/inference.md

 - ONNX
     - Open Neural Network Exchange is an open format built to represent machine learning models.
     - It is generally used to transfer models between different frameworks or used on the inference engine ([TensorRT](https://docs.nvidia.com/deeplearning/tensorrt/python_api/index.html)).
-    - At present, MindSpore only supports the export of ONNX model, and does not support loading ONNX model for inference.
-Currently, the models supported for export are Resnet50, YOLOv3_darknet53, YOLOv4 and BERT.
+    - Currently, the models supported for export are Resnet50, YOLOv3_darknet53, YOLOv4 and BERT.
 These models can be used on [ONNX Runtime](https://onnxruntime.ai/).
 - AIR
     - Ascend Intermediate Representation is an open file format defined by Huawei for machine learning.
     - It adapts to Huawei AI processors well and is generally used to execute inference tasks on Ascend 310.